nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 nextflow run . -profile docker,test --outdir results
 ```

 The output should look like the below.
-We see that we have FastQ files as input and each set of files is accompanied by some metadata: the `id` and whether or not they are single end:
+We see that we have FASTQ files as input and each set of files is accompanied by some metadata: the `id` and whether or not they are single end:

 ```console title="Output"
 [['id':'SAMPLE1_PE', 'single_end':false], [/nf-core/test-datasets/viralrecon/illumina/amplicon/sample1_R1.fastq.gz, /nf-core/test-datasets/viralrecon/illumina/amplicon/sample1_R2.fastq.gz]]